attidack/EveBuilds/README.md

 # EveBuilds

-This project is designed to use data from Eve Online's ESI to make better decisions on build cost vs buy cost.

-## App Use

-The purpose of this application is to provide a tool to help players of Eve Online to optimize their builds by analyzing the cost of building items versus buying them from the market.
+Welcome to EveBuilds, the ultimate tool for EVE Online players who want to make better decisions on build cost versus buy cost.
+With this app, you can easily access data from EVE Online's ESI and factor in invention and reactions to determine the optimal build price.

 ## Features

-- Use Eve Online SSO for user authentication
+- Use EVE Online SSO for users
 - Charge users monthly ISK for access
-- Ability to check in-game inventory to see what needs to be purchased
+- Check in-game inventory to see what you need to purchase
-- Ability to copy the required items to a clipboard to use the multi-buy feature in the game
+- Copy the items you need to purchase to a clipboard to use the multi-buy feature in-game
-- Ability to factor in invention and reactions to the build price
-- Ability to select a warehouse station and a market station
+- Select a warehouse station and a market station
-- Use images and icons from Eve Online and its API
+- Use images and icons from EVE Online and its API to create a seamless user experience
-- Feels like eveonline.com
+- Feel like you're on EVEOnline.com with the app's intuitive design
-- Uses state and Redux for state management
+- Use state and Redux to manage data and state

-## Converting the Spreadsheet to a React App

-This spreadsheet has been converted into a React app, which can be found [here](https://docs.google.com/spreadsheets/d/1WBeOO3p2iqY1yLVHbDCvaT8EcwZYt3DkZhv5k3XcLNk/edit?usp=sharing).
+## Conversion

+We've taken the original spreadsheet and converted it to a powerful React app.
+You can find the original spreadsheet here: https://docs.google.com/spreadsheets/d/1WBeOO3p2iqY1yLVHbDCvaT8EcwZYt3DkZhv5k3XcLNk/edit?usp=sharing.

+## Technologies Used

-## Database
+### Database

-MongoDB
+- MongoDB

-## Packages
+### Packages

 - Apollo
 - Bcrypt